tomwhartung/denverfreelancing.com-mdb/README.md

 Things to tell Drew when I am close to finishing and ready to deliver the new pages.

+- General
+  - I changed "Denver Area Freelancing" to "Front Range Freelancing" in a couple of the titles
+  - "Front Range Freelancing" is alliterative and a little bit shorter
+  - I sense you want to be more inclusive than exclusive
+  - Favicon: took a screenshot of the font awesome globe icon and reduced it to 32x32
 - Navigation
   - Links in site menu may need minor updating
     - Using relative file system linking for now, because I'm working with static files (no server)